About my work (Let’s build an outdoor rec community where everyone is welcome!)

 - Dr Tee Williams has been my primary social justice teacher, helping me expand my knowledge, skills, & self-awareness in practicing liberation work for all.
 Dr Tee podcast interview

-- Resma Mennaken's books and teachings inform social justice from a somatic and trauma-focused perspective.
-Resma Mennaken podcast intervew
+- Resmaa Mennaken's books and teachings inform social justice from a somatic and trauma-focused perspective.
+Resmaa's Foundations of Somatic Abolitionism course deeply impacted me.
+Resmaa Mennaken podcast interview

 - The Health at Every Size movement has brought together body positivity and social justice in the fitness world.